omertzroya/Machine-Learning-Text-Analysis-Python-Project/README.md

 ## 📚 Description

-Gender Prediction from Text is a machine learning project that aims to predict the gender (male or female) of a given text using various machine learning algorithms.
-This project demonstrates the entire pipeline of a machine learning task, from data preprocessing to model evaluation.
+This project coming to create a machine learning flow that represented all the step from pre-proccesing to the cross validation split, using piplines for machine learning models.
+The project's goal is to evaluate the f1 macro score that we get in the cross val step , take those great models we've found and with them predict wheater text from the given courpus has written by a female or a maale.
+For sun up, save the result into a CSV file.

 ## 🚀 Features